Further Investigation of the Survivability of Code Technical Debt Items: Research Methodology

-We analysed the data using Survival analysis.
-Survival analysis is a statistical method that analyzes and models the duration of events until other events happen~\cite{miller2011survival}, i.e., the time of death in this case.
-The survival function for code TDI, $S(t)=Pr(T>t)$ indicates that a code TDI exists longer than a specific time $t$.
+We analyse the data using Survival analysis.
+Survival analysis is a statistical method that analyses and models the duration of events until other events happen~\cite{miller2011survival}, i.e., code TDI removal in this case.
+The survival function for code TDI, $S(t)=Pr(TDI>t)$ indicates that a code TDI exists longer than a specific time $t$.
 The survival analysis creates a Survivability Model based on historical data.
-Using this model we can generate survival curves illustrating the survival probability as a function of time.
+Using this model, we can generate survival curves illustrating the survival probability as a function of time.
 The model can handle both \textit{complete data} (observations with an ending event) and \textit{incomplete data} (observations without an ending event) if the data is marked properly.
-We created survival models based on the number of survived days, and the number of survived commits for each of system.
-The analysis was done in \texttt{R} using the \texttt{survival}\footnote{https://cran.r-project.org/web/packages/survival/index.html} and \texttt{survminer}\footnote{https://cran.r-project.org/web/packages/survminer/index.html} packages.
+We create survival models based on the number of survived days and the number of survived commits for each type of code TDI, namely bugs, code smells, and vulnerabilities.
+The analysis is done in \texttt{R} using the \texttt{survival}\footnote{\url{https://cran.r-project.org/web/packages/survival/index.html}} and \texttt{survminer}\footnote{\url{https://cran.r-project.org/web/packages/survminer/index.html}} packages.
 The \texttt{Surv} function is used to generate the survival model, and the \texttt{survfit} function is used to estimate survival curves.
-Additionally, similar to \cite{tufano2017and}, we utilized the Kaplan-Meier estimator~\cite{kaplan1958nonparametric} in the analysis to estimate the Time of Death (ToD) for \textit{incomplete} observations, therefore we did not have to exclude ``censored'' data-points.
+Additionally, similar to \cite{tufano2017and}, we utilise the Kaplan-Meier estimator~\cite{kaplan1958nonparametric} in the analysis to estimate the removal time for the \textit{incomplete} observations, therefore we also included ``censored'' data-points.